mrpt-ros-pkg/mrpt_navigation/mrpt_pf_localization/README.md

 * Range-Only localization:

     J. Gonzalez-Jimenez, J.L.
 Blanco, C. Galindo, A. Ortiz-de-Galisteo, J.A.
 Fernandez-Madrigal, F.A.
 Moreno, J. Martinez, "Mobile Robot Localization based on Ultra-Wide-Band Ranging: A Particle Filter Approach", Robotics and Autonomous Systems, vol. 57, no. 5, pp. 496--507, 2009. ([PDF](https://ingmec.ual.es/~jlblanco/papers/gonzalez2008mrl.pdf))

+## Configuration

+The provided algorithms have parameters that can be grouped into three conceptual topics:

+- **Algorithm**: Parameters affecting the particle filter itself or the adaptive sampling method.
+These parameters can be set in the main [config YAML file](params/default.config.yaml).
+- **Actions**: The motion model uncertainty.
+These parameters are also set in the main [config YAML file](params/default.config.yaml).
+- **Observations**: These parameters are spread in part in the observations themselves (e.g. each lidar/sonar should carry information about how noisy it is), and the metric maps.
+The latter are key parameters and in MRPT are called **likelihood options** in each available metric map.

+## Metric map conceptual model

+Since metric map **likelihood options** are key for tuning the localization system, these parameters are loaded into this node, despite the metric map **contents** are read from somewhere else.

+Write me!

 ## Demos